galaxyproject/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

 >    >
 >    >
 >    > > <solution-title></solution-title>
 >    > > 1.
-The metadata file describes sample characteristics (e.g., clinical data, demographics) while the taxonomy or feature file contains microbial data (e.g., taxa abundance) used for analysis in microbiome studies.
+The metadata file describes sample characteristics (e.g., clinical data, demographics) while the features file contains microbial data (e.g., taxa abundance) used for analysis in microbiome studies.
 >    > {: .solution }
 >    {: .question}
 >
 {: .hands_on}

+MaAsLin2 is designed to analyze various types of **tabular data** for multivariable association studies.
+The following table formats are compatible:

+**OTU/ASV Abundance Tables:** These tables represent the abundance of Operational Taxonomic Units (OTUs) or Amplicon Sequence Variants (ASVs) across different samples, allowing for analysis of microbial diversity in relation to metadata.

+**MAGs Abundance Matrices:** These matrices reflect the abundance of Metagenome-Assembled Genomes (MAGs) in samples, facilitating the exploration of associations between reconstructed genomes and various metadata.

+**Taxonomy Tables:** These tables contain taxonomic classifications of microbes, enabling researchers to investigate how different taxonomic levels relate to associated metadata variables.

+**Gene Count Matrices:** These matrices provide counts of specific genes across samples, useful for examining associations between gene abundances and metadata, particularly in metagenomics or transcriptomics studies.

 Several tools available on Galaxy can generate outputs that are compatible with MaAsLin2, particularly in the context of microbiome data analysis.
 Following are some Galaxy tools that produce outputs that can be used as input for MaAsLin2:
-1. **QIIME2** is a popular tool for processing microbiome data, and Galaxy offers a suite of QIIME2 tools.\
+1. [**QIIME2**](https://training.galaxyproject.org/training-material/search2?query=Qiime) is a popular tool for processing microbiome data, and Galaxy offers a suite of QIIME2 tools.\
 **Outputs compatible with MaAsLin2**:\
     - Feature Table (OTU/ASV table): Generated after steps like DADA2 or Deblur, this table includes the abundance of microbial features in each sample.
     - Taxonomy Assignment: The feature table can be combined with taxonomy information to link ASVs/OTUs to microbial taxa.
     - Metadata Files: QIIME2 requires metadata to perform analyses, and the same metadata file can be formatted and used in MaAsLin2.

-2. **Mothur** is another widely used microbiome data analysis tool available in Galaxy, and it can be used to produce inputs for MaAsLin2.\
+2. [**Mothur**](https://training.galaxyproject.org/training-material/search2?query=mothur) is another widely used microbiome data analysis tool available in Galaxy, and it can be used to produce inputs for MaAsLin2.\
 **Outputs compatible with MaAsLin2**:
     - Shared File (OTU Table): Mothur generates a "shared" file that contains the abundance of OTUs across samples, which can be reformatted and used as input to MaAsLin2.
-    - Taxonomy File: Mothur also outputs taxonomy assignments for OTUs, which can be paired with the shared file.
+    - Features File: Mothur also outputs taxonomy assignments for OTUs, which can be paired with the shared file.
     - Metadata File: As in QIIME2, metadata is used during the Mothur workflow and can be reused in MaAsLin2.
-3. **MetaPhlAn (Metagenomic Phylogenetic Analysis)** is a tool that provides taxonomic profiling of microbial communities from metagenomic sequencing data.
+3. [**MetaPhlAn (Metagenomic Phylogenetic Analysis)**](https://training.galaxyproject.org/training-material/by-tool/iuc/metaphlan.html) is a tool that provides taxonomic profiling of microbial communities from metagenomic sequencing data.
 It is available in Galaxy and can generate outputs that are directly compatible with MaAsLin2.\
 **Outputs compatible with MaAsLin2**:
     - Taxonomic Profiles: MetaPhlAn generates taxonomic abundance tables (e.g., relative abundance of microbial taxa at various taxonomic levels) that can be directly used as the feature table for MaAsLin2.
     - Metadata File: As with other tools, the sample metadata used in MetaPhlAn analysis can also be reused in MaAsLin2.

 # Find associations between the two files
-Now we will find significant associations between microbial features( taxonomy file) and metadata variables (metadata file) using the **MaAslin2** tool
+Now we will find significant associations between microbial features(features file) and metadata variables (metadata file) using the **MaAslin2** tool

 > <hands-on-title> Task description </hands-on-title>
 >